 This trend has implications for the Canadian housing market.
 Demand for housing that accommodates the needs of people with limited mobility will increase.
 And when it comes to accessibility, bungalows are far more accommodating than two-story houses.

 With no stairs to worry about, people who use a walker or wheelchair can access the entire home without boundaries.
 There is no need to install expensive equipment like a stairlift or elevator to make the house accessible.

 Additionally, the layout of a bungalow is convenient for families who care for vulnerable seniors (such as those with dementia.)
-Having everything on the ground floor makes it easier for caregivers to keep a watchful eye on their loved one.
+Having everything on the ground floor makes it easier for caregivers to keep a watchful eye on their loved ones.
 There’s no fear of leaving someone unaccompanied on a different floor of the home.

 Buying or building a bungalow is a good investment for seniors who are downsizing, or for families bringing Mom or Dad into their home.
-It could also fetch great resale value, especially in areas with a growing senior population.
+It could also fetch a great resale value, especially in areas with a growing senior population.

 Bungalows Are Flexible

 Though bungalows are convenient, not everyone appreciates their mid-century charm.
 Is a bungalow a good investment if you don’t love the current floor plan?

 It could be.